Atlantic pygmy octopus: Behavior

 Though octopuses are solitary animals, they do appear to partake in various social interactions, especially when living in high densities or in limited space (as in a laboratory environment).
 O. joubini demonstrate loose dominance relationships where larger octopuses would take over a particular area.
-However, O. joubini do no isolate themselves and are often attracted to spaces where there are others and will often share spaces, suggesting that they are not territorial.
+However, O. joubini do not isolate themselves and are often attracted to spaces where there are others and will often share spaces, suggesting that they are not territorial.
 They are also more likely to fight with other species, rather than with each other, when competing for space.

 Threats

 In addition to competition and presumed predation, O. joubini also have to deal with anthropogenic threats such as pollution.
-In 1999, a harmful algal bloom wiped out an entire population of Octopus mercatoris in St Joseph’s Bay, Florida.
+In 1999, a harmful algal bloom wiped out an entire population of Octopus mercatoris in St Joseph's Bay, Florida.
 After five years only one brooding female was collected, demonstrating the long term impact these blooms can have on species.
 Though research indicated that only the species O. mercatoris was affected, the predicament of this algal bloom could foreshadow possible threats to O. joubini, and other species, where pollution could cause more severe and frequent algal blooms.